 - Pay per use

 Pay-per-use concepts are certainly not the model favored by the machine manufacturer.
 Nevertheless, the pressure is coming from the market: the concept of car sharing is increasingly gaining acceptance in the B2B sector as well.
 Rolls Royce offers turbines on a rental basis and Linde has more than forklifts for lease.
 A concept that can also be used as a value-added add-on in mechanical engineering.
 Thanks to sensor technology, machine utilization can be measured and the data transferred to the portal.
-Intershop is showing the concept at the Hannover Messe in its "Smart Drill" IoT use case using a drill as an example.
+Intershop presents the concept in its "Smart Drill" IoT use case using a drill as an example.
 The pay-per-use idea is also linked to an automated prepayment procedure.